 - Entrepreneurial Arrogance?
 Being stubborn, self-righteous, paranoid, short tempered, critical, or not needing advice or help from anyone will lead to failure.
 Founder dependence creeps in and employees will do just enough to stay out of trouble.

 - Unprofitable Business Model?
 Insufficient demand for your product or service; at the price-level you have set for a specific target market?
 You need to test your idea in the market and prepare a business plan and make sure you will be profitable.

 - No Differentiation?
 Having just a great product/service is not enough for success.
 You need a unique value proposition (why a customer should buy your product or use your service) that sets you apart from the competition.

 - Lack of Direction and Planning?
 Your best business ideas will most likely fail if you do not have a roadmap to success.
-Create a business plan outlining your business concept with management, marketing, operating, financial and HR strategies.
+Create a business plan outlining your business concept with management, marketing, operating, financial, and HR strategies.

 - Growing Too Fast?
-If your business is not growing at steady pace; you will not properly deal with your growing pains; and you are borrowing too much money could cause business failure.
+If your business is not growing at a steady pace; you will not properly deal with your growing pains; and you are borrowing too much money could cause business failure.
 Being successful is not growing fast but to make money.